vdclab/vdclab-wiki/Gramene.md

 ## Notes from Users
 - Lots of tool to analyse plant data.
-- Geonomic, transcriptomic, metabolisms.
+- Genomic, transcriptomic, metabolism.
 - Downloadable data.

 ## Ease of use
-- Easy to get lost on the website.
+- Easy to get lost in the website.
-- Asks a little bit of habits to get familiar with it.
+- Requires some work to  be able to use easily.

 ## Citations